Why study Psychology?

 Psychology is most often defined as “the scientific study of behavior and mental processes.”
 Our faculty possess a broad spectrum of knowledge and education and are pleased to offer in-depth courses in many of the sub-disciplines in psychology, such as:

-- Developmental psychology: how we change emotionally, socially, and cognitively as we age from infancy throughout all of the lifespan.
+- Developmental psychology: How we change emotionally, socially and cognitively as we age throughout the lifespan.

 This program is open to all students with a high school diploma or GED and the desire to succeed in college.
 Although admission is open, students accepted into the program must meet the academic standards of the program to advance to upper levels of study.

-If you are interested in direct client care, skills in sensitivity, compassion, good communication, and the ability to lead and inspire others are essential.
+If you are interested in direct client care, skills in sensitivity, compassion, good communication and the ability to lead and inspire others are essential.
 Research requires the ability to do detailed work both independently and as part of a team.
-These success factors are available as part of the education with the UC Clermont College psychology faculty.
+These success factors are available as part of the education offered by the UC Clermont College psychology faculty.

 Additional career options are listed on the Center for Exploratory Studies website.